 - True to the mission of the Sisters of St. Joseph Schools, SHA seeks to promote an environment of inclusive love.
 We take bullying of any kind very seriously.
 Past speakers include Sharon Galvin, a retired police officer with over 30 years on the force, and Anne Galligan Donnelly of the Nassau County DA's Office.
 (This presentation is also given for the parents through the Mothers Guild.)

 - In conjunction with the Health Department, suicide awareness and prevention is presented to the Sophomores every fall.

 - Prior to their Junior Dinner Dance, the students are reminded of steps that will prevent drunken driving.
 The Program, “Choices and Consequences” is provided by the Nassau County District Attorney’s office.

-- Sexual Assault – Seniors
+- College Campus Safety – Seniors

 - Stress Management – Freshman, Seniors (and as requested to other grades)